 Applying for a business credit card is just one of many ways to access capital for your company.
 You can also test drive an innovative solution, like Fund&Grow, and access up to $250,000 in safe, easy-to-use funding for your business that won’t appear on your personal credit profile.
 Plus, there are no collateral requirements.

 There are two done-for-you memberships to choose from – one requires an upfront payment and comes with a 60-day money-back guarantee.
+The paid membership has more lenient credit score requirements.
+Fund&Grow recommends that you have a 680 credit score before pursuing this membership.
 The other option allows you to pay after the credit is received.
-It costs $1 to start and then 9% on the back end, but you’ll need a credit score of at least 720 and $10,000 in $20,000 in existing bank credit card limits.
+There is no upfront fee, but Fund&Grow will conduct a $1 transaction for verification purposes.
+This plan has a 9% fee on the back end, but you’ll need a credit score of at least 720 and $10,000 in $20,000 in existing bank credit card limits.
+Fund&Grow makes some exceptions to the combined bank credit card requirement.
 However, there’s no money-back guarantee since you won’t pay until you secure capital.